top of page

 • Lift the faux beam and slide it over the mounting blocks.

-• Secure by screwing through the sides of the beam into the blocks.
+• Secure it by screwing through the sides of the beam into the blocks.

-• For a renter‑friendly option: use fewer screws and patch holes later, or rely on snug fit + removable adhesive strips.
+• If you’re renting, consider using fewer screws.
+You can patch the holes later or rely on a snug fit with removable adhesive strips.

 • Time: 2–3 hours for one beam.